 Both languages evolved from Latin

-It is very easy for Iberian people to learn Spanish (for the Portuguese) or Portuguese (for the Spanish).
-However, speaking either of them, as a new language, without a strong accent is very hard!
+It is very easy for the Iberian people to learn Spanish (for Portuguese) or Portuguese (for Spanish).
+However, speaking the new language without a strong accent is very… difficult!

 Although they are similar languages, Spanish speakers who want to learn Portuguese as a foreign language need to study and practice very much (the same logic applies to Portuguese who want to learn Spanish).
 If the goal is to speak Portuguese fluently, these students are likely to have to work even harder than students from other nationalities…